sakthipriyan/sakthipriyan.com/src/2015/07/23/couchbase-setup-on-aws.draft.md

 ## EC2 instances
 couchbase, setup, aws

-[Couchbase](http://couchbase.com) cluster can be set up on AWS ec2 instance as shown below.
+[Couchbase](http://couchbase.com) cluster can be set up on AWS EC2 instance as shown below.

 ### Setup
 The following configuration details are for Ubuntu distro.

-1. Setup EBS.
+1. Setup EBS (EBS is recommended for better performance).

         # Mounting EBS to /mnt
         sudo mkfs.ext4 /dev/xvdf